sslab-gatech/portal/pci.md

 }
 ```

-Also, based on the kernel configuration and other settings, it might or might
+Also, based on the capabilities of the device, proper configuration should be
-not support specific features related with the PCI.
+finalized.
+Each function invoked by the pci_init_capabilities first checks if
+the device has a specific capability.
+If the device has that capability then
+kernel tries to configure the device properly to enable that capability.
+Lastly,
+as registering the pci device to the kenrel subsystem (by device_add function),
+it finishes adding the located pci device (pci_device_add).

+After locating all possible devices on a bus, it tries to expand the search
+through the bridge if one of the found device is pci bridge that connect the
+current bus to another.
+If anyone interested in this process, please take a look
+at the rest part of the pci_scan_child_bus_extend, particularly
+pci_scan_bridge_extend.
+Briefly speaking, this function will invoke the
+pci_scan_child_bus_extend again to extend the search to the new bus.

 ##
+This was a very long journey about how to locate the pci device attached to the
+bus.
 Let's go back to pci_host_probe function and continue the initialization.
 ```cpp
 void pci_bus_assign_resources(const struct pci_bus *bus)
 {